2030 Movement Strategy

 Tackling Congestion and Reducing Emissions

 E-mobility services were used for end-to-end transport to entertainment precincts, to access the public transport network, and between Darwin’s iconic attractions and venues.
 As per rider surveys conducted by the operator in Darwin, results show that more than 56% of rides replace a trip that would have been made with a car.
-Based on the 1.3 million km travelled by Neuron riders, and the average diesel car emissions rate of 160g CO2-eq p-km-1, e-mobility services have helped Darwin avoid about 125 tonnes of CO2 emissions in 2021.
+Based on the 1.3 million km travelled by riders, and the average diesel car emissions rate of 160g CO2-eq p-km-1, e-mobility services have helped Darwin avoid about 125 tonnes of CO2 emissions in 2021.

 Supporting the Community

 Micromobiltiy programs reinvigorate a city, bringing life back to local venues, retailers and restaurants through increased traffic.
-Neuron rider surveys tell us that 9% of respondents would not have taken a trip if there was no micromobility option available.
+Rider surveys tell us that 9% of respondents would not have taken a trip if there was no micromobility option available.
 This amounted to 80,057 additional purchases at local retailers totalling an additional $6 million generated in sales in 2021.